© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Dispersed medieval settlement remains at Chapel Wood is a scheduled monument protected by Historic England under reference 1018787.
 View the official record →

-Dispersed medieval settlement remains at Chapel Wood is a scheduled ancient monument comprising the archaeological evidence of a medieval settlement scattered across the woodland landscape near Chapel Wood in Kent.
+Dispersed medieval settlement remains at Chapel Wood is an ancient monument comprising the archaeological traces of a medieval settlement scattered across the landscape near Chapel Wood in Kent.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018787.

 Dispersed medieval settlement remains at Chapel Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018787.